Nutrition Therapy for ARFID Treatment

 - Email and text support

 We align ourselves with the Health at Every Size© or HAES© approach and value diversity and inclusion.

-This means we believe every individual deserves compassionate and adequate care.
-We work through a weight inclusive framework, but we also promote anti-racism, gender inclusivity and aim to make our nutrition counseling a safe and non-judgmental space for ALL humans.
+We believe every individual deserves compassionate and adequate care.
+Not only do we work through a weight inclusive framework, but we also promote anti-racism, gender inclusivity and aim to make our nutrition counseling a safe and non-judgmental space for ALL humans.
 If health is something you’d like to work toward, we focus on health promoting behaviors instead of changing body shape and size.
 We do not provide diet or weight loss services.
 We welcome and encourage conversations about how various identities our clients hold impact their relationship with food, body and movement.
 Our team is committed to learning, growing and taking action when it comes to advocating for our clients' wellbeing.